 This presentation focuses on the business case benefits of asset management.
 New terminals get all the attention, but existing assets, often ageing, remain an important part of airport operations.
 Airports have made substantial investments in terminals and other facilities, as they are typically the most valuable assets in an airport's financial report.
 Essential to day-to-day operations, terminals also enable airports to generate revenue and maximise financial return.
-Great customer experience is linked to reliable facilities where ACI ASQ passenger surveys demonstrate that an increase of 1% in passenger satisfaction generates an average 1,5% growth of non-aeronautical revenue.
-10:35 PANEL DISCUSSION: TOPIC AND PANELLISTS TO BE ANNOUNCED and the second second b
+Great customer experience is linked to reliable facilities where ACI ASQ passenger surveys demonstrate that an increase of 1% in passenger satisfaction generates an average 1.5% growth of non-aeronautical revenue.

-HOW HEATHROW IS RESPONDING TO THE ASBESTOS MANAGEMENT CHALLENGE Richard Dunn, Senior Asset Engineer - Civils and Structures, Heathrow Airport, UK
+HOW HEATHROW IS RESPONDING TO THE ASBESTOS MANAGEMENT CHALLENGE

+Richard Dunn, Senior Asset Engineer - Civils and Structures, Heathrow Airport, UK